-6. How can a provider verify if claims have been received and repriced?
+6. How can a participating provider verify if claims have been received and repriced?

 - Provider Claim Activity Report– This report contains information on repriced and non-repriced claims and can be run daily, weekly or monthly for all claims or by a specific member.

 - Claims Repricing Inquiry – This tool can be used to verify MedCost’s receipt of a claim, determine the discount amount, and review any messages from MedCost regarding your claims.
 A "Contact MedCost" feature allows you to provide patient policy information on non-repriced claims without refiling the claim to MedCost and also make requests to have non-received claims sent to the payer.
-With this tool, you can find contact information and links to web sites for over 45 payers who provide online claim status.
+With this tool, you can find contact information and links to web sites for over many of our claim administrators that provide online claim status.
 (Click here to view a demo of the Claim Repricing Inquiry.)

 - MedCost Reference Guide – This resource gives providers information on all active, as well as inactive, companies that access or previously accessed the MedCost Network.
 It includes company name, group number, effective and termination dates, claim administrator name and web site, eligibility phone number, and precertification vendor and phone number.
 (Available as an Adobe Acrobat PDF file.)